mgm8/pyngham/paper/paper.md

 # Summary

 The PyNGHam library is a Python version of the original NGHam protocol library written in C by Jon Petter Skagmo (LA3JPA) [@ngham].
-The NGHam protocol is an amateur radio protocol developed to be a modern version of the AX.25 protocol, with the main improvement being the addition of a forward error correction (FEC) algorithm, which improves considerably the robustness of a communication link.
-Nowadays, one of the main uses of this protocol is on small satellite projects (specifically in CubeSats), as the protocol of the radio links between stations on Earth and a satellite.
-This Python implementation allows easier integration and use of this protocol in computers and embedded devices.
+The NGHam protocol is an amateur radio protocol developed to be a modern version of the AX.25 protocol, with the main improvement being the addition of a forward error correction (FEC) algorithm, which considerably improves the robustness of the communication link.
+Nowadays, one of the main applications of this protocol is on small satellite projects (specifically CubeSats), supporting a reliable communication link between the ground station and the satellite.
+This Python implementation enables easier integration and use of this protocol in computers and embedded devices.

 # Statement of need

-The NGHam protocol was developed in the context of a CubeSat development at the Norwegian University of Science and Technology (NTNU) [@lofaldi2016].
-After that, it was used by the SpaceLab team in the FloripaSat-1 CubeSat, and it's being used by all satellites of the group so far.
+The NGHam protocol was originally developed in the context of a CubeSat development at the Norwegian University of Science and Technology (NTNU) [@lofaldi2016].
+It was later on used by the SpaceLab team on the FloripaSat-1 CubeSat, and is being used by all satellites of the group so far.
 A list of known satellites that used or plan to use the NGHam protocol is presented below:

 * **FloripaSat-1** [@marcelino2020]
 * **GOLDS-UFSC (a.k.a.
-FloripaSat-2)**
+FloripaSat-2)** [@golds-ufsc]
-* **Catarina-A1**
+* **Catarina-A1** (Catarina Constellation) [@seman2022]
-* **PION-BR1**
+* **PION-BR1** [@pion-br1]
 * **Aldebaran-1**
-* **NUTS-1**
+* **NUTS-1** [@lofaldi2016]

-The top three satellites on the list above, are satellites developed (or in development) by the same research group: the *Space Technology Research Laboratory* (SpaceLab), from *Universidade Federal de Santa Catarina* (Brazil), which was the context where this library was developed.
+The top three satellites of the above list, are satellites developed (or in development) by the same research group: the *Space Technology Research Laboratory* (SpaceLab), from *Universidade Federal de Santa Catarina* (Brazil), where this library was developed.

 From the knowledge of the author, there is no Python implementation of the protocol so far.
-This way, an implementation with a high-level language is useful for developing user applications to communicate with objects in orbit.
+An implementation with a high-level language facilitates the development of user applications to communicate with objects in orbit.

-This library is already being used in the development of the satellites of the SpaceLab, specifically in the ground station software [@spacelab-decoder] [@spacelab-transmitter], that sends telecommand and receives data to/from the satellites.
+This library is already being used in the design of satellites by SpaceLab, as part of the ground station software [@spacelab-decoder; @spacelab-transmitter] responsible for the uplink of telecommands and downlink of telemetry/payload data.

 # NGHam Protocol

-The NGHam protocol is a link protocol partly inspired by AX.25 [@ax25], with the idea to be used in ham radio packet communication, but using an FEC algorithm and a well-defined packet structure.
+The NGHam (Next Generation Ham Radio) protocol is a link protocol partly inspired by AX.25 [@ax25], with the intention to be used in ham radio packet communication, but using a FEC algorithm on a well-defined packet structure.

-For the FEC algorithm, the Reed-Solomon code (RS) is used [@reed1960].
+For the FEC algorithm, the Reed-Solomon code (RS) is employed [@reed1960].
 Figure \ref{fig:ngham-pkt} presents a diagram with the fields of a NGHam packet.

 ![Fields of a NGHam packet.\label{fig:ngham-pkt}](../docs/ngham-pkt.png)

-For a GMSK modulation at 9600 bps, a typical preamble sequence would be 0xAAAAAAAA (a simple alternate of ones and zeros).
+For a GMSK (Gaussian Minimum-Shift Keying) modulation at 9600 bps, a typical preamble sequence would be `0xAAAAAAAA` (a simple alternate of ones and zeros).

-The size tag field has seven different options, indicating seven different packet sizes, as described below:
+The size tag field has seven different options, each corresponding to a unique packet size described in Table 1.

 ----------------------------------------------------------------------------
 Size Num.
 Tag             Reed-Solomon Config.
 Max.
 Data Size